Netflix fantasy series Cursed tries to imitate Game of Thrones, but fails

-Netflix's Cursed, a new R-rated fantasy series reimagining Arthurian legends, has a lot on its plate.
-A coming-of-age tale following a teenage Nimue, aka the Lady of the Lake, its 10 episodes try to juggle war, a love story, a medieval land-spanning quest and a famous destiny that's ripe to be subverted.
+Cursed, a new R-rated fantasy series on Netflix reimagining Arthurian legends, has a lot on its plate.
+A coming-of-age tale following a young Nimue, aka the Lady of the Lake, its 10 episodes try to juggle war, a love story, a medieval land-spanning quest and a famous destiny that's ripe to be subverted.

 Yet after a promising start, it becomes clear Cursed doesn't have a firm grasp on what kind of show it wants to be, failing to tie all those elements into one connected entity.
 Torn between young adult drama and R-rated violence, Cursed seems to decide it's best to wander into Game of Thrones territory, with political intrigue and a single impressive one-shot battle sequence.